GUDHI/gudhi-devel/.github/next_release.md

      - A function `assign_MEB_filtration` that assigns to each simplex a filtration value equal to the squared radius of its minimal enclosing ball (MEB), given a simplicial complex and an embedding of its vertices.
 Applied on a Delaunay triangulation, it computes the Delaunay-Čech filtration.

 - [Edge collapse](https://gudhi.inria.fr/python/latest/edge_collapse.html)
-     - A Python function `collapse_edges` to simplify a clique filtration (represented as a sparse weighted graph), while preserving its persistent homology.
+     - A Python function `reduce_graph` to simplify a clique filtration (represented as a sparse weighted graph), while preserving its persistent homology.

 - [Mapper/GIC/Nerve complexes](https://gudhi.inria.fr/python/latest/cover_complex_sklearn_isk_ref.html)
      - A new method `save_to_html` to ease the Keppler Mapper visualization